 The input parameters are described as follows:

-arrmust be an array.elementis the element to be found.
-It can be a basic type or an array type supported by the array.
+arrmust be an array type.elementis the element to find, which can be a basic type or an array type supported by the array.

-The return value is of the INT type.
-If the element does not exist, 0 is returned.
+The return value is an array of INT type.
+If the element does not exist, the function returns 0.

 Here are some examples: